 At the beginning of the survey, the respondents were requested to indicate how well they know the individual organizations on a scale from 1-6.
 Only participants who gave a familiarity score equal to, or greater than 4 were requested to evaluate the public value contribution of these particular organizations.

-If the respondent had sufficient knowledge of the organizations, he/she received a selection of up to six organizations to evaluate their public value contribution.
+If the respondent had sufficient knowledge of the organizations, he/she received a selection of up to eight organizations to evaluate their public value contribution.